-Amanda has brought up some excellent ideas about how to get your spring cleaning done, and practice a little mindfulness at the same time!
+Amanda brought up some excellent ideas about how to get your spring cleaning done.
+And, practice a little mindfulness at the same time!

 Spring is within reach finally!
 Warmer weather calls for more outdoor activities, sports, time spent in nature, and (everyone’s favorite) SPRING CLEANING!
 It’s overwhelming to even think about most of the time.
 If you are frazzled by the thought and don’t know where to start or (like me) start with one task and get side tracked by another then another and the first task doesn’t get done, then I have some mindful tips that I have been using myself recently and find very helpful.

 These are some of the problems I have run into.
 I find a shirt that no longer fits but I want to keep it because it might fit after losing a few pounds.
 Keep some of those clothes but, unless you are actively doing something to lose weight, don’t keep a whole wardrobe.
 Someone else could be in need of those clothes.

 I was recently going through the linen closet and found a box of feminine items I didn’t like.
 I was going to just throw them away and I thought “wait, there are women at shelters who could really use these”.
 There were some older towels with holes in the ends and I remembered seeing a Facebook post from the local dog shelter saying they were in need of old towels and rags.
 We have tons of blankets from over the years and I remembered last year there were cold shelters set up.
 I could donate to them.